-Alexee Deep Conroy is an associate in Quinn Emanuel’s New York office.
-Her complex commercial litigation practice focuses on products liability, individual and mass torts, consumer fraud, consumer class actions and antitrust litigation in federal and state courts.
-She has represented a variety of Fortune 500 clients, including several in the consumer products and pharmaceutical industries.
+Alexee Deep Conroy is Of Counsel in Quinn Emanuel’s New York office.
+Her complex commercial litigation practice representing both corporate plaintiffs and defendants focuses on antitrust, consumer fraud, and consumer class actions.
+She has represented a variety of Fortune 500 clients, including several in the consumer products and pharmaceutical industries and represents Plaintiffs in business litigation adverse to major financial institutions.

-Ms. Conroy also has unique experience performing risk management consulting for Fortune 100 clients.
-Specifically, she has worked one-on-one with clients to perform liability risk assessments related to consumer products and to implement strategies for risk minimization and regulatory compliance.
+Ms. Conroy also has unique experience performing risk management consulting for Fortune 100 clients, including performing liability risk assessments related to consumer products, implementing strategies for risk minimization, and regulatory compliance.

 Ms. Conroy has served as a peer reviewer for the American Journal of Bioethics, as a bioethics consultant for a national family-planning nonprofit organization, as a speaker at academic bioethics conferences, and as a member of the University of Pennsylvania’s Institutional Review Board.
 Her work has been published in the Cornell Law Review, the Princeton Journal of Bioethics, and Clinical Infectious Diseases.